CodeYourFuture/syllabus-archive/react/week-19/lesson.md

 ## Rendering with React

 Remember how annoying it was to manage the DOM yourself in [week 8](https://codeyourfuture.github.io/syllabus-master/js-core-2/week-08/lesson.html)?
 The "vanilla" JavaScript apis for updating the DOM are quite long and difficult to remember.
-React makes this easier by instead of manipulating each DOM element itself.
+React makes this easier by manipulating each DOM element itself, instead of you doing it manually.
 You give React a "description" of the DOM that you want and it will update the DOM for you.
 React "abstracts" away the management of the DOM.

 Let's take a look at an example.
 We are going to walk through how to render a `<div>` with the text "Hello World" within it.